“We all become the composite of the places we’ve been and the people we’ve met.” — Bill Withers

 He enjoys nature wandering, guiding eco programs, playing guitar, storytelling, and dancing, and has journeyed throughout North America, Japan, South Korea, Europe, and Central America.

-The “experiential philosophy” courses weave discussions of theory, worldviews, equity, Indigenous wisdom, and the lived experiences of individuals with exploration of practices like meditation, journaling, storytelling, and mindful movement to help students understand and think impactfully about the conceptual, cultural, and structural waters within which they swim.
+The “experiential philosophy” courses weave discussions of theory, worldviews, equity, Indigenous wisdom, and the lived experiences of individuals with exploration of practices like meditation, journaling, storytelling, and mindful movement to help students understand and think about the conceptual, cultural, and structural waters within which they swim.

 Related to his work with the Institute, he is developing a book, Are We Experiencing?
-Self, Sustainability, and Flourishing along with the papers “The Ecology of Self and Flourishing,” “Flourishing as Practice,” and “Self and Sustainability.”
+The Ecology of Self and Flourishing Flourishing along with the papers “The Ecology of Self and Flourishing” and “Self and Sustainability.”

-He also has a co-authored paper with Mark Dennis (East Asian Studies, TCU Religion Department) “Flourishing as a Practice and an Activism of Belonging.”
+He also has a co-authored paper with Mark Dennis (East Asian Studies, TCU Religion Department) “Flourishing as Practice and an Activism of Belonging.”

 Each of these projects centers on the patterns and contours of inner transformation and flourishing based on the fact that we “inter-are” with all living beings and the land, rather than existing as somehow separate from nature.